datacommonsorg/import/docs/usage.md

 ### `-ep`, `--existence-checks-place`

-Specificies whether the observationAbout value of StatVarObservation nodes should be checked against the Data Commons API for existence.
+Specifies whether to perform existence checks for places found in the `observationAbout` property in StatVarObservation nodes.

 Defaults to `true`.